website is dedicated to publicizing and promoting my music,

 numbers of musicians based on the venue and show.

-information on my songs that have been recorded by me and other artists such as
+my songs that have been recorded by me and other artists.

 You can hear sound bytes and order CDs of my music on the